-If the NCAA elects to produce a printed program, the NCAA or its designee reserves the right to vend the programs at the event sites (including practice and ancillary event sites).
 If the NCAA or its designee does not exercise its right to vend print programs at the competition, practice or ancillary event venue(s), the host/venue or sponsor agent (by and through its designated concessions vendor, if any) shall be responsible for operating the sale of programs at the NCAA championship and applicable ancillary events identified by the NCAA, and will maintain complete program vending accountability.
-In such event, the host/venue or sponsoring agency (or its designated program vendor) will provide the following services in in return for a commission fee of not more than 20 percent of the revenues derived from the sale of official NCAA merchandise, defined as gross revenues less applicable taxes and credit card fees:
+In such event, the host/venue or sponsoring agency (or its designated program vendor) will provide the following services in return for a commission fee of not more than 20% of the revenues derived from the sale of official NCAA merchandise, defined as gross revenues less applicable taxes and credit card fees:

 - a.
 Program Receiving.
-Receive and count in all print programs upon arrival from the NCAA (or its designee), as well as receiving all program reorders required to meet customers demand. - b.
+Receive and count in all print programs on arrival from the NCAA (or its designee), as well as receiving all program reorders required to meet customers demand. - b.
 Program Security.
 Locked and supervised storage adequate to accommodate all programs. - c.
 Program Reconciliation.
 Immediate notification (within 24 hours of receipt) to the NCAA (or its designee) of any discrepancies in initial program inventory counts, with failure to provide such notification constituting the host/venue's (or designated program vendor's) acceptance of the initial inventory delivered. - d.
 Custody and Control of Programs.
-Total management, control, and accountability of programs, with full responsibility for any programs that are lost, stolen, or damaged after delivery.
+Total management, control, and accountability of programs, with full responsibility for any programs that are lost, stolen or damaged after delivery. - e.

-- e.
 Vending Plans.
-Development and delivery of the vending plans (including sales locations, vendor policies, and staffing levels) for the sale of programs at the venue, delivered to the NCAA (and its designee) in reasonable advance of the event for review, comment, and approval. - f.
+Development and delivery of the vending plans (including sales locations, vendor policies and staffing levels) for the sale of programs at the venue, delivered to the NCAA (and its designee) in reasonable advance of the event for review, comment and approval. - f.
 Vending Locations.
-A reasonable and appropriate number of selling locations and personnel throughout the venue in high-traffic and easily accessible areas to meet the consumer demand at the event, with all such locations well displayed and fully stocked prior to the public's access to the - g.
+A reasonable and appropriate number of selling locations and personnel throughout the venue in high-traffic and easily accessible areas, such as entrances, to meet the consumer demand at the event, with all such locations well displayed and fully stocked before the public's access to the venue. - g.
 Signage.
 Correctly presenting and maintaining signage to market and promote the sale of programs, which may be provided by the NCAA (or its designee). - h.
-Reorders.
-Calling the NCAA (or its designee) to request program re-orders, as necessary. - Inventory Accounting.
-A complete inventory accounting of all programs sold with a final inventory count and i. program report supplied to the NCAA (or its designee) no later than 24 hours after the conclusion of the event. - Sales Report.
-Total gross sales revenues and a final copy of the inventory report must be sent to the NCAA j. (or its designee) within five business days after the conclusion of the event. - k.
-Program Return, Within two days after the conclusion of the event, return unsold programs to the NCAA (or its designee), or forwarded to another location or round of the event, as directed by the NCAA (or its designee).
+Inventory Accounting.
+A complete inventory accounting of all programs sold with a final inventory count and program report supplied to the NCAA (or its designee) no later than 24 hours after the conclusion of the event. - i.
+Sales Report.
+Total gross sales revenues and a final copy of the inventory report must be sent to the NCAA (or its designee) within three business days after the conclusion of the event. - j.
+Program Return.
+Within two days after the conclusion of the event, return unsold programs to the NCAA (or its designee), or forwarded to another location or round of the event, as directed by the NCAA (or its designee).

-The host/venue or sponsoring agency will remit revenues derived from the sale of NCAA programs (gross revenues less applicable taxes, credit card fees, and earned commission) to the NCAA (or its designee) within 7 days after the conclusion of the event, together with a statement of accounting setting forth in reasonable detail the gross revenues, applicable taxes, credit card fees, and commissions payable.
+The host/venue or sponsoring agency will remit revenues derived from the sale of NCAA programs (gross revenues less applicable taxes, credit card fees, and earned commission) to the NCAA (or its designee) within two weeks after the conclusion of the event, together with a statement of accounting setting forth in reasonable detail the gross revenues, applicable taxes, credit card fees and commissions payable.

-Upon the NCAA's prior approval, if the NCAA elects to produce a digital (non-print) program, the host/venue or sponsoring agency shall have the right to produce heat sheets, bout sheets, and/or rosters for distribution at its own expense.
+Upon the NCAA's prior approval, if the NCAA elects to produce a digital (non-print) program, the host/venue or sponsoring agency shall have the right to produce heat sheets, bout sheets and/or rosters for distribution at its own expense.